Cornell University Logo

 Cornell University Symbol

 After the decree establishing the university was officially signed, the search for land suitable for construction began.
 To erect it, Ezra Cornell, a former senator, provided his farm and $500,000 as a down payment.
-He invited his friend, historian, and educator, Andrew D. White.
+He invited his friend, historian and educator, Andrew D. White.
 He supervised the work and traveled, advertising the future institution and inviting students and faculty.
 The opening took place in 1868.
 At that time, it had 412 students enrolled.

-Today, Cornell University is famous for the architecture of unusual buildings.
+Today, Cornell University is famous for the architecture of its unusual buildings.
 Some of them are even included in the list of the most beautiful buildings in the United States.
 For example, the main campus is characterized by architectural eclecticism: it combines Gothic, Victorian, neoclassical, and modernist styles.
 Each has several dormitories, tanhouses, classrooms, libraries, and more, creating a comfortable environment for students and faculty.

 What is Cornell University?